 Choose whatever strategy will give you the best chance at birdie which may not always mean driver.
 It’s so important to think about your approach shot strategy from the tee box.

 If you choose to layup, make sure to focus on a small target on the second shot.
 This is one of the hardest shots for golfers to focus on as there isn’t a specific target.
 Think about what shot you want for your third, do the math, and commit to a target.

 If you’re going for the green in two, make sure you know where to miss and know where you can’t afford to end up.
 Remember, the goal is to hit the green in regulation and give yourself the best look at birdie.

 Hopefully, this helps you create a solid game plan on your approach shots for your next round and beyond.
 Few things to make sure to remember…

-First off, know how far you hit each club.
-Whether you notate with an app or on your phone or use a distance tracking device, this is a huge part of hitting more greens.
+First off, know how far you have to your target by using a rangefinder, yardage book, pin sheets or GPS device.
+Then, you must know how far you hit each club.
+Whether you notate with an app on your phone, use a launch monitor for golf or use some other distance tracking device, this is a huge part of hitting more greens.

 Secondly, play within your game and don’t have unrealistic expectations.
 If you’re a 15 handicap and get mad anytime you don’t hit at least 10 or 11 greens, you’re setting yourself up for frustration.
 Know when you should go flag hunting and know when you should hit middle green and give yourself the best chance for par.